Klaipedos Nafta: The Board of AB Klaipedos nafta has adopted a principle decision regarding an acquisition of the floating liquefied natural gas storage unit

-On 31 October 2019, the Board of AB Klaipedos nafta (hereinafter - the Company) decided to acquire the liquefied natural gas (hereinafter - LNG) storage unit "Independence" currently leased by the Company or another floating liquefied natural gas storage unit (hereinafter collectively - FSRU) no later than by 31 December 2024 and to apply to the National Energy Regulatory Council with proposals for reduction of the LNG terminal security additional component to the natural gas transmission price (hereinafter - Security Component).
+On 4 November 2019, the decision of the Board of AB Klaipedos nafta (hereinafter - the Company) entered into force to acquire the liquefied natural gas (hereinafter - LNG) storage unit "Independence" currently leased by the Company or another floating liquefied natural gas storage unit (hereinafter collectively - FSRU) no later than by 31 December 2024 and to apply to the National Energy Regulatory Council with proposals for reduction of the LNG terminal security additional component to the natural gas transmission price (hereinafter - Security Component).

 The acquisition of FSRU would be financed by loans and other measures.
 The Board adopted the decision by implementing the provisions of paragraph 6 of Article 9 of the Law of the Republic of Lithuania on the Liquefied Natural Gas Terminal (hereinafter - the Law on the LNG Terminal), based on which the LNG terminal operator, implementing the provisions of the National Energy Independence Strategy and the Law on the LNG Terminal, no later than by 31 December 2024 would acquire the title to FSRU and would become its operator.
 In addition, the Company's management is committed to agree with financial institutions regarding financing for the acquisition of FSRU by the end of April 2020, and to ensure the respective state aid clearance by the end of May 2021.